ghasedakapi/ghasedak-php/README.md

 ## install

-The easiest way to install Behat is by using Composer:
+The easiest way to install by using Composer:

 ```sh
 composer require ghasedak/php